 Hotel surveillance cameras keep intruders away from exclusive areas of hotels, such as swimming pools and gyms, where theft is common.
 A monitoring system will reveal possible employee fraud in your storage room and other repair areas.

 A reliable hotel video camera provides security, offers your guests peace of mind when residing at your hotel.
 It can help you improve your return customers and stay competitive in an increasingly competitive market.

-Modern surveillance cameras are easy to mount, and you can modify it to suit your requirements.
+Modern surveillance cameras are easy to mount, and you can modify them to suit your requirements.
 Wireless IP cameras do not need technicians, power tools, or miles of wire, as opposed to analog CCTV cameras.

-Including a Network Video Recorder (NVR) to your video surveillance device allows you to stream your surveillance footage over the internet.
+Including a Network Video Recorder (NVR) in your video surveillance device allows you to stream your surveillance footage over the internet.
 This advancement in electronic surveillance enables you to track all your hotel video surveillance from an internet connection.
 It will deliver instant security alerts at any time.

 Risks of Hotel Security Cameras

-Maintain your visitors and staff's privacy by retaining the hotel security cameras to places such as lobbies, bars, pool and spa areas, conference areas, and out of guest rooms and bathrooms.
+Maintain your visitor’s and staff’s privacy by retaining the hotel security cameras to places such as lobbies, bars, pool and spa areas, conference areas, and out of guest rooms and bathrooms.

 Cameras can be compromised by storms or tripping and falling, especially if they are outdoors.
 While this sort of damage is uncommon, having a secondary protection system is designed to safeguard your hotel guests and properties.

 Outages or spikes in power may cause data interruptions or disruption to your security camera system.